melaniebrgr/necronomicon/README.md

 ## Foreword

 This document aims to encompass everything I should need to know to be an excellent developer.
 Much of this is taken (read: copied) from other locations.
-I'm no plagiarist, but I'm not publishing this and I forget many of the sources.
+I'm no plagiarist.

 ## Contents